TRON-Bioinformatics/oblx/docs/tronmake-genome-lib-builder/docs/about.md

 # About

-TronMake Genome Lib Builder is mainly developed by
+TronMake Genome Lib Builder is developed by

 * Johannes Hausmann (TRON)
 * Luis Kress (TRON)

-Contributers:

-* None/NA/NULL